-- A geometric mean between two lines A and B is a line X such that A/x= x/B - Place them end-to-end and draw a semicircle, using the total lines as the diameter.
+- A geometric mean between two lines A and B is a line X such that A / X = X / B. - Place lines A and B end-to-end and draw a semicircle, using the total lines as the diameter.
 Erect a perpendicular to the circle from the point where the two original lines join.
 This perpendicular is the geometric mean between the two lines.